DIY Kitchen Renovation: How to Remodel Your Own Kitchen Without a Builder

 Ordering Your New Kitchen Units

-With our room measured and a plan created it’s was time to place an order.
-We decided to buy our kitchen through online retailer DIY Kitchens.
-Their planning software made things easy to configure the kitchen and their pricing was competitive.
-Lead times were about 4 weeks which fit nicely with our schedule and all the units are delivered pre-built, meaning there was no additional time required once delivered.
+With our room measured and a plan created, it was time to place an order.
+We decided to buy our kitchen through an online retailer, DIY Kitchens.
+Their planning software made it easy to configure the kitchen, and their pricing was competitive.
+Lead times were about 4 weeks, which fit nicely with our schedule, and all the units were delivered pre-built, meaning there was no additional time required once delivered.

-Some manufactures offer a pre-built or flat pack service.
-You can save more money with a flat pack service but it can be very time consuming having to build each unit once delivered.
+Some manufacturers offer a pre-built or flat pack service.
+You can save more money with a flat pack service, but it can be very time consuming having to build each unit once delivered.

 Our pre-built kitchen units delivery day